 Levels of confidence in the longer term of 12 months were highest in regard to the economy and security.
 Only 25 percent of respondents were unsure about their confidence levels over the long term of 12 months, with respondents most unsure about transparency and politics.

-Eight thousand Sirte homes assessed for compensation
+Eight thousand Sirte homes assessed for compensationor this one:

 Sirte, April 2: Some 8,000 homes in Sirte damaged or destroyed during the fighting last year have now been assessed for compensation.
 The head of the Supreme Committee for Damage Assessment in Sirte, Dr Khalifa Shawish, said on Monday that the committee had completed an inventory and assessed costs.